canonical/launchpad-manual/how-to/launchpad-api-docs.rst

 Note that we should delete the aforementioned folder in order to generate fresh docs.

+..  code-block:: bash

+    $ rm -rf lib/canonical/launchpad/apidoc
+    $ make apidoc

-The command above is responsible to call the ``utilities/create-lp-wadl-and-apidoc.py`` script and generate the related documentation using the ``lp.services.webservice.wadl`` module utilities.
+The command above is responsible for calling the ``utilities/create-lp-wadl-and-apidoc.py`` script and generate the related documentation using the ``lp.services.webservice.wadl`` module utilities.